90s Walkthrough: Reliving Total Overdose Mission by Mission

 Being a 90s kid meant growing up during a time when games felt raw and experimental.
 Total Overdose wasn’t trying to be realistic.
 It wasn’t trying to impress critics.
 It just wanted you to have fun — explosive, ridiculous, stylish fun.

 It reminds me of afternoons after school, the room slightly warm from the CPU running for hours, the sound of mouse clicks echoing as I replayed missions just to look cooler than before.
-It reminds me of calling friends over and saying, “Watch this move,” before attempting some insane slow-motion stunt.

 I’d replay that mansion mission again… just to feel that victory one more time. 🎮🔥